jonahji/index-change-alerts/README.md

 ## How It Works

 1. The GitHub Action runs on the defined schedule
-2. It fetches the current composition of both indices
+2. It downloads the latest holdings data from State Street (SPY) and Invesco (QQQ)
-3. Compares with previously stored data to detect changes
+3. Compares with previously stored data to detect changes in composition and weights
 4. If changes are found, especially in the top 20 positions, it sends an email alert
 5. Updates the stored data for the next comparison

-## System Architecture

-The system uses an object-oriented design with three main components:

-1. **IndexTracker**: Handles fetching, storing, and comparing index data
-2. **EmailNotifier**: Manages the creation and sending of email notifications
-3. **Main Script**: Coordinates the overall process and scheduling

 ## Customization

 You can easily customize the system by:

 - Changing `TOP_POSITIONS_TO_TRACK` (currently 20) to focus on more or fewer positions
-- Adding more indices by extending the `IndexTracker` class
-- Modifying the email format in the `EmailNotifier` class
+- Modifying the email format in the `send_email_alert()` function
+- Adjusting the threshold for significant weight changes (currently 0.1%)
-- Adjusting the cron schedule in `daily_check.yml` to run at different times
+- Changing the cron schedule in `daily_check.yml` to run at different times

 ## Troubleshooting

 - Check the Action logs in the GitHub Actions tab if notifications aren't being sent
 - Ensure your email app password is correct and properly configured
-- For Gmail, make sure "Less secure app access" is enabled or use an app password
+- If the ETF provider URLs change, you may need to update the URLs in the script